Your carbon footprint is the total amount of greenhouse gases that are generated by your actions.

 Different actions and activities lead to the emission of different greenhouse gases; however, the main sources worldwide are deforestation, fossil fuel combustion, and livestock farming(3).
 Dozens of countries at the recent United Nations Climate Change Conference (COP26) have committed to net zero emissions by 2030 to curb global warming and fight climate change.
 The Australian Government has shown an irresponsible lack of urgency by only adopting the net zero by 2050 pledge and not increasing any short-term 2030 targets or climate policies and emissions but instead protecting the interests of Australia’s fossil fuel industries.

 If this news, had you stressed out, you’re not alone!
 But we can still take action to reduce our carbon footprint, which is mainly an accumulation of our choices of transportation, food, products, and energy use.
 By making some of these small changes to our everyday habits, we can make a big difference in protecting and improving our environment.

-Here are our top five tips to reducing you carbon footprint:
+Here are our top five tips for reducing you Carbon Footprint!

 Drive less and take public transport more, or better yet, ride a bike to get from A to B!
-BGoing carless for a year could save about 2.6 tons of carbon dioxide4, plus it’s a great way to get exercise into your day.
+Going carless for a year could save about 2.6 tons of carbon dioxide(4), plus it’s a great way to get exercise into your day.

 Thankfully, there are now more affordable electric vehicles on the market, which offer a low-carbon alternative.
 So, if driving is essential to you, it may be worthwhile thinking about investing in an electric vehicle.